krptn/krypton/README.md

 # Create a instance of crypto - a class for encrypting and storing sensitive data.
 myCrypto = pysec.basic.crypto()
 # It supports C.R.U.D. operations:
-id = myCrypto.secureCreate("Example data", "Password - perhaps provided by the user") #id is an intiger print("The data is",
+id = myCrypto.secureCreate("Example data",
+    "Password - perhaps provided by the user") #id is an intiger print("The data is", myCrypto.secureRead(id,
-    myCrypto.secureRead(id, "Password - perhaps provided by the user"))
+        "Password - perhaps provided by the user"))
 ```

+# User Auth
+Being Developed

 # Settings
+To be developed after user Auth

+# Integration with web frameworks
+To be made after User Auth

-# Build/Setup the extension:
+# Build/Setup the extension for development
 First please build and install openssl3 before building pysec.
 Currently only windows is supported.
 Please install openssl in the /openssl-install and place configs in /openssl-config directory (where /openssl-install and /openssl-config is in the root folder of this repo).
 Hence, when using perl Configure please pass --prefix=DIR (replace dir with your /openssl-install directory), --openssldir=DIR (replace DIR with your /openssl-config directory) and enable-fips option.
 To create debug binaries, you need to pass the --debug option also.